Cilfynydd RFC

-Cilfynydd Rugby Football Club is a Welsh rugby union club based in Cilfynydd in Pontypridd, Wales.
+Cilfynydd Rugby Football Club is a Welsh rugby union club based in Cilfynydd near Pontypridd, Wales.
 The club is a member of the Welsh Rugby Union.

 Club badge

 The Cilfynydd RFC badge consists of a yellow and black shield split into quarters.
 The four quarters each contain an icon symbolising the culture of Cilfynydd; the Old Bridge, Pontypridd, the Welsh flower, the daffodil, a coal mine winding tower and finally the Prince of Wales's feathers.